Reading-eScience-Centre/leaflet-coverage/README.md

 # leaflet-coverage

-A Leaflet plugin for visualizing [coverages](https://en.wikipedia.org/wiki/Coverage_data) (numerical or categorical data varying in space and time) with the help of the [JavaScript Coverage API](https://github.com/neothemachine/coverage-jsapi).
-Currently, it supports the domain types defined within [CoverageJSON](https://github.com/neothemachine/coveragejson).
+A [Leaflet](http://leafletjs.com/) plugin for visualizing [coverages](https://en.wikipedia.org/wiki/Coverage_data) (numerical or categorical data varying in space and time) with the help of the [JavaScript Coverage API](https://github.com/Reading-eScience-Centre/coverage-jsapi).
+Currently, it supports the domain types defined within [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson).

 Note that to *load* a coverage you have to use another library, depending on which formats you want to support.
-The only currently known coverage loader that can be used is the [covjson-reader](https://github.com/neothemachine/covjson-reader) for the [CoverageJSON](https://github.com/neothemachine/coveragejson) format.
+The only currently known coverage loader that can be used is the [covjson-reader](https://github.com/Reading-eScience-Centre/covjson-reader) for the [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson) format.

+NOTE: This plugin is in active development and does not support all CoverageJSON domain types yet.

 ## Example